Joan Rivers: Death

 After nearly two months of investigations, federal officials said on November 10 that the clinic made a number of mistakes both before and during the procedure.
-Among those were the clinic's failure to respond to Rivers' deteriorating vital signs, including a severe drop in her blood pressure, possibly administering an incorrect anesthetic dosage, performing a surgical procedure without her consent, and other medical-clinic irregularities.
+Among those were the clinic's failure to respond to Rivers's deteriorating vital signs, including a severe drop in her blood pressure, possibly administering an incorrect anesthetic dosage, performing a surgical procedure without her consent, and other medical-clinic irregularities.